Relative expanders: Open problems

 \item Does there exist a graph with bounded degree which does not coarsely embed into a Hilbert space and yet coarsely embeds into an $L^p$-space for $p$ large enough?
 Is it possible to construct such an example using sequences of finite Cayley graphs?
 Note that it is not shown yet whether our second construction (based on generalized wreath products) provides a space which does not coarsely embed into any $L^p$-space for $p>2$.

-\item More generally, it would be interesting to know in which Banach spaces relative expanders can -- or cannot -- coarsely embed.
+\item More generally, it would be interesting to know in which metric spaces (Banach spaces, CAT(0)-spaces, etc.) relative expanders can -- or cannot -- be coarsely embedded.
 In particular, the methods of \cite{Mi} and of \cite{MN1} might be used to extend the class of metric spaces (not only Banach spaces) in which relative expanders with respect to unbounded normal subgroups cannot coarsely embed.

 \item It results from (\ref{trueexpander}), that expanders (or even large subsets of expanders) do not weakly embed into $\ell^p$ for all $1\leqslant p<\infty$.
 On the other hand all of our examples do weakly embed into $\ell^2$ (just take a coarse embedding of $Q_n$).
 Therefore, it seems relevant to ask whether a sequence of finite graphs with uniformly bounded degree that does not weakly embed into $\ell^2$ is necessarily an expander. \end{itemize}